imanabu/OrientDbSQLExamples/DemoDB-SQLs.md

 box.

-This DB contains a "Travel Industry" demo data where you can traverse a diverstiy of edges to discver a travenller's path.
+This DB contains a "Travel Industry" demo data where you can traverse a diversity of edges to discover a travellers path.

 Should this have been a **live** real data and if you are a marketing consultant to a travel agency, we can use the OrientDB's Graph Query capabilities to